Edwin Warfield

-Edwin Warfield (May 7, 1848 – March 31, 1920) was an American politician and a member of the United States Democratic Party, and the 45th Governor of Maryland in the United States from 1904 to 1908.
+Edwin Warfield (May 7, 1848 – March 31, 1920) was an American politician and a member of the United States Democratic Party, and the 45th governor of Maryland from 1904 to 1908.
 From 1902 to 1903, he served as president general of the National Society of the Sons of the American Revolution.

 Early life

 Edwin Warfield was born to Albert G. Warfield and Margaret Gassaway Warfield at the "Oakdale" plantation in Howard County, Maryland.
 He received early education at the public schools of Howard County and at St. Timothy's Hall (formerly an Episcopal Church institution, now known as St. Timothy's School) in Catonsville, Maryland, southwest of Baltimore.
 In 1877, he became a professor at Maryland's Agricultural College.

 Although Maryland was a Union State, many families were southern sympathizers, and two of Warfield's brothers served in the Confederate States Army.
 Gassaway Watkins Warfield died at Camp Chase, while Albert G Warfield Jr. survived the conflict.
 The emancipation of enslaved workers left his family with little property besides their land, and so Warfield interrupted his education to work on the family farm.
 He also spent time as a teacher in the county schools, and studied for admission to the bar in his spare time.
 In 1888, Warfield founded The Daily Record as a newspaper covering finance, commerce, business, and court matters or legal proceedings.
 The publication continued into the 21st century, along with a corresponding "Warfield's" magazine published from the 1980s through the 1990s.

 Through his father's line, he was a third cousin to the Duchess of Windsor (originally named Bessie Wallis Warfield, later Wallis Warfield Simpson of Baltimore), wife of the abdicated king of the United Kingdom, King Edward VIII, later Prince Edward, Duke of Windsor.
 Warfield's lineage also allowed him membership into the Sons of the American Revolution, where he served as President General from 1902 until 1903.